 Practices such as acupuncture, yoga, guided imagery, meditation and massage can be helpful in improving sleep quality, reducing stress and taming anxiety, all symptoms commonly experienced by people with this seasonal sadness.
 Work to make one or more of these options a regular part of your lifestyle.

-Consider fall and early winter a time to rest, particularly if you are someone who often “burns the candle at both ends."
+Sleep enhances mood and alleviates depression, so make getting proper rest a priority, and talk to your doctor if you’re having trouble getting your Zzzzs.
+You might also consider fall and early winter a time to rest, particularly if you are someone who often “burns the candle at both ends."
 Ayurveda teaches us that doing too much during this time of year can contribute to depression and anxiety.
 Some constitutions may also benefit from visiting warm climates in the winter.

-Consider Herbs and Supplements
+Consider Supplements and Herbs

 You may feel withdrawn, but pushing yourself to be around people can help.
 The positivity of others can truly be infectious, and engaging in social activities like volunteering can both detract your attention away from negative feelings and boost your feelings of self-worth.

 Some researchers suspect that alcoholics have seasonal patterns to their abuse of alcohol, with misuse worsening during winter months.
 Even if you don’t regularly consume alcohol, consider avoiding it altogether if you’re feeling blue, since it can make depressive thoughts worse over time.